What is Clearing?

 You can make as many calls as you like to different universities and about different degree programmes, and receive multiple verbal offers.

-Once you’ve decided on which offer you’d like to accept, you can add this as your Clearing choice on your UCAS application, most universities will send you instructions on how to do this as part of their offer email.
+Once you’ve decided on which offer you’d like to accept, you can add this as your Clearing choice on your UCAS application.

 When is Clearing?

 UCAS Clearing officially starts on 5 July, with the final deadline to apply through Clearing being 28 September.
-The final deadling on UCAS is 17 October 2023
+The final deadline on UCAS is 21 October 2024

 Each year, Loughborough releases a select number of degree vacancies during the Clearing period, and these generally fill quickly on A level results day.